syncfusion-content/uwp-docs/uwp/Range-Selector/Overview.md

 ---
 layout: post
-title: About UWP Range Selector control | Syncfusion®
+title: About UWP Range Selector control | Syncfusion
 description: Learn here all about introduction of Syncfusion® UWP Range Selector (SfDateTimeRangeNavigator) control, its elements and more.
 platform: uwp
 control: SfDateTimeRangeNavigator